What is an Impacted Canine?

-When orthodontics alone cannot guide the tooth into place, an orthodontist may call upon Dr. Bryan, Dr. Goodson, and Dr. Hayden Fuller for surgical intervention.
+When orthodontics alone cannot guide the tooth into place, an orthodontist may call upon Dr. Bryan, and Dr. Goodson for surgical intervention.
 At Oral Surgery Specialists of Oklahoma, we work with patients of all ages, including young kids and teens, and perform exposure and bonding treatments for impacted teeth in our office.
 We can determine the size and position of impacted teeth using i-CAT™ 3D scanning technology.
 During your consultation, we will likely take scans of your face and teeth.

 Causes of Impacted Canines